Jelosus2/swarm-to-a1111-metadata/README.md

 Once all the setup is complete you can run the respective run file (`run.bat` for Windows and `run.sh` for Linux) and a file explorer dialog will open.
 Select the directory where you store the images you want to convert and let the script do it's magic.

 ## Changelog
+- July 29, 2024:
+  - Search for resources such as LoRAs and Checkpoints recursively as I didn't know you can have subfolders inside the Lora or Stable-Diffusion folders.
+  - Error handling for when the config file is failed to get decoded.
+  - Improved the code optimization and fixed some errors.
 - July 28, 2024:
   - Script uploaded.